geocolumbus/Marc8ToText/README.md

 # Marc8ToText

-A command line utility to display a Marc21 format / Marc8 encoded record to the console with the fixed field layed out neatly, and the escapes explicitly displayed and labeled.
-It beats a hex dump for quick debugging any day.
+A command line utility to display a Marc21 format / Marc8 encoded record to the console with the fixed fields layed out neatly and escapes explicitly displayed and labeled.
+It beats a hex dump for quick visualization and debugging of the record.

-Note that the directory is left at the top and the raw field data at the bottom - I don't try to combine them for display because this is supposed to be a byte-level debugging tool.

 ## Requires